moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscriber MUST NOT subscribe to the same track twice within a session.

-TODO: Decide if SUBSCRIBE should have an end.
-TODO: Decide if we want a new message for FETCH, or is it just a mode?

-There are 3 modes:
+There are 3 modes to indicate where to start the subscription:

-Previous Group (0x0): Start the subscription from the Group prior to the most recent group, if any.
+Last Group (0x0): Start from the the largest group for which the relay has received the last object.
+If no complete group has been published, begin at the first group.

-Current Group (0x1): Start the subscription from the currently open group.
+Current Group (0x1): Start at the first Object from the largest received group.

-Next Group (0x2): Start the subscription from the next group.
+Next Group (0x2): Start at the first Object from from the next group.

 The format of SUBSCRIBE is as follows: